powergama/powergama/userguide/input_data.md

 `node` is the string identifier of the node where the generator is connected.
-There may be any number of generators per node. `pmax` is the maximum power production, i.e. the generator capacity `pmin` is the minimum power production.
+There may be any number of generators per node. `pmax` is the maximum power production, i.e. the generator capacity. `pmin` is the minimum power production.
 This is normally zero, but may be nonzero for certain generator types such as nuclear power generators. `fuelcost` is the cost of generation.
-For generators without storage, the marginal cost is set equal to this value value. `storage_price` is the the base value for storage generator's storage values.
+For generators without storage, the marginal cost is set equal to this value. `storage_price` is the base value for storage generator's storage values.
 It sets the absolute scale in the storage value calculation. `storage_capacity` is the capacity of the storage system.
 This is usually relevant only for hydro power and